Crossbench is a cross-browser/cross-benchmark runner to extract performance numbers.

 Supported Browsers: Chrome/Chromium, Firefox, Safari and Edge.

-Supported OS: macOS, Android, linux and windows.
+Supported OS: MacOS, Android, Linux and Windows.

 Use the ./cb.py

-script to run benchmarks (requires chrome's vpython3)
+script directly to run benchmarks (requires chrome's vpython3)

-# Run chrome-stable by default: ./cb.py speedometer --repeat=20 # Compare browsers on jetstream: ./cb.py jetstream --browser=chrome-stable --browser=chrome-m90 --browser=$PATH
+# Run chrome-stable by default: ./cb.py speedometer --repeat=3 # Compare chrome browser versions and a local chrome build on jetstream: ./cb.py jetstream --browser=chrome-stable --browser=chrome-m90 --browser=$PATH

 Profile individual line items (with pprof on linux):